nxtbz/learntocode/README.md

 ## credits
-The base of this awesome list was provided by  https://github.com/gxespino I added my favourite sources and community's, hope you'll have fun!
+The base of this awesome list was provided by  https://github.com/gxespino I added my favorite sources and community's, hope you'll have fun!